eslam-mahmoud/i18n-nodejs/README.md

 ## Summary of updates
 - Version 2.0.0 support pluralization, remove the dependency to other packages to make it even simpler and light for your app and if you passed any values for any variable in the second param it will overwrite the original value in the translation file.
+- Version 3.0.0 Changed how the module was constructed now uses class format, so you must user `new i18n()` in the contruction of the class.

 ## Links
 - [pluralization rules guide](http://localization-guide.readthedocs.org/en/latest/l10n/pluralforms.html)